 “In just a few minutes, my stream changed.
 Suddenly there were posts about history books, science, psychology, food and all of them had some added value.
 Not just resharing of some article, but adding some comment or thought that made it more relevant.”

 This is what led to my “discovery.”
 You see, when it comes to networking information, curating content is only half of the problem.
 The other half is curating people.

 When we take the time to build interesting, diverse circles on Google+ or lists on Twitter, we improve the way we filter information.
 It’s up to us.
 We can pursue strategies that concentrate the stream of content into just the same old stuff, or we can go out of our way to increase the diversity – and the quality – of what comes to us.
 It’s all in the people we follow.

-Eli Pariser has a book out called The Filter Bubble, which makes a very important point about what algorithms are doing to the way we receive information today.
+Eli Pariser published a book a while back called The Filter Bubble, which makes a very important point about what algorithms are doing to the way we receive information today.
 We now live in a world that is the antithesis of Walter Cronkite’s reassuring “And that’s the way it is..” wrap-up of the news each night.
 There’s no single way anymore.

 The results you see when you search for “Egypt” on Google are quite different from what I see.
 This is even more true now than it was when Pariser first started talking about this problem, because of the way Google and Bing have recently started integrating social signals into search results.
 Another version of this problem occurs within the information you get in your stream on Facebook, because of Facebook’s “EdgeRank” algorithm.

 Pariser’s point is that algorithms are curating the world for us and that we don’t get to decide what stays in and what gets edited out.
 Here’s Pariser speaking about the “filter bubble” at TED: